Alerts

 The Ross Hoists, at the top of Mill Street in Lead, have been in operation since Franklin D. Roosevelt began his first term.
 This year, they turned 90.

 “They were really built for reliability.
 They were over engineered, so even today, we have very few issues mechanically with these machines.
-They just run,” says Colton Clark the Hoists and Maintenance Superintendent at SURF.
+They just run,” said Colton Clark the Hoists and Maintenance Superintendent at SURF.

 A history of the double drum Ross Hoists is detailed in this 2021 article, written by Erin Woodward and published by SURF.
 For Clark, these machines epitomize the old cliché, “they don’t build them like they used to.”